amittallapragada/amittallapragada.github.io/_posts/2020-12-22-server-side-events.md

         time.sleep(0.5)
 {% endhighlight %}

-Thanks to the EventSourceResponse function, we can send python generators as server-sent events.
-Our generator is defined in the logGenerator functoin.
+Thanks to the EventSourceResponse function, we can send python [generators](https://wiki.python.org/moin/Generators) as server-sent events.
+Our generator is defined in the logGenerator function.
 It uses the tail import to indefinitely follow our log file and yield new lines anytime the file is updated.
+We will also add a sleep function to slow down the speed of the generator.
+This will make it easier for us to follow the logs as they print on the web page.
 You may be wondering why the function is asynchronous and what the request.is_disconnected is doing.
 I'll explain that later on.

 #### Server Endpoint
+#### **`server.py`**
 {% highlight python %}
 #This is our api endpoint.
-When a client subscribes to this endpoint, they will recieve SSE from our log file
+When a client subscribes to this endpoint, they will receive SSE from our log file
 @app.get('/stream-logs')
 async def run(request: Request):
     event_generator = logGenerator(request)